 Phytoestrogens are substances found in certain plants that have oestrogen-like effects.
-These have been shown to reduce hot flushes.
+These have been shown to reduce hot flashes.
 Foods high in phytoestrogens include soybeans, tofu, tempeh, and sesame seeds.
 Some food supplements contain phytoestrogens, like Dong Quai, liquorice, and red clover.

 Mild exercise for about 20 minutes, at least 3 times a week, has been found to reduce hot flashes.
 It also has a positive effect on mood — reducing anxiety and depression.
-Taking your exercise outside will also help to boost vitamin D which is really important for your bone health.
+Taking your exercise outside will also help to boost vitamin D, which is really important for your bone health.

-A healthy balanced diet, with enough fruit, vegetables, and whole grains is very important as you age.
+A healthy balanced diet, with enough fruit, vegetables, and whole grains, is very important as you age.
 Getting enough calcium, like in dairy or calcium-enriched alternatives, is also really important.

 Healthy sleep practices